ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

       * Authentication method required by the Elasticsearch nodes.
    * **Define the Elasticsearch Indexes**
       * Indexes are used by Elasticsearch to store and locate documents.
-      * The ETL task will insert new documents to the specified Elasticsearch destinations.
+      * The ETL task will send new documents to the specified Elasticsearch indexes.
       * If not otherwise specified, existing Elasticsearch documents will be removed before adding new documents.
       * A [document identifier](../../../server/ongoing-tasks/etl/elasticsearch#document-identifiers)
         field property is defined per document, and used by the delete command to locate the matching documents.